Policy Power Plays

 Dr. José Luis Cruz has a national reputation as a powerful voice for equity, opportunity and accountability in higher education.
 As an innovative administrator and advocate for low-income students, he has been at the forefront of efforts to enact effective policies that can deliver a high-quality college education for all of today’s students.

-Dr. Cruz currently serves as president of Lehman College of the City University of New York.
+Dr. Cruz previously served as president of Lehman College of the City University of New York.
 Faced with the reality that the Bronx is next to last in educational attainment in New York State, Dr. Cruz’s work focuses on expanding postsecondary opportunities for residents of the borough — empowering them to find a path to improve their lot in life and the prosperity of their communities.